A Beginner's Guide to Git

 The lifecycle of the status of your files (source from git-scm.com)

-To check the current status of your files, use:
+To check the current status of files in a repo, use:

 $ git status